Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 <!-- BELGIUM
 LUMI-O is an object storage system (based on Ceph).
+Ceph can offer object storage, block storage and file storage, but in LUMI-O, it is used as an object storage system.
+Hence it is functioning differently from the Ceph system in use at CÉCI for the common storage system used since 2025.
 It is similar to a system that CSC, the company operating LUMI, built for users of Finland and is known there as Allas, though LUMI doesn't provide all the functionality of Allas.
--->
+END BELGIUM  -->

 <!-- GENERAL More general version -->
 LUMI-O is an object storage system (based on Ceph).
+Ceph can offer object storage, block storage and file storage, but in LUMI-O, it is used as an object storage system.
-Users from Finland may be familiar with Allas, which is similar to the LUMI object storage system, though LUMI doesn't provide all the functionality of Allas.
+Users from Finland may be familiar with
+Allas, which is similar to the LUMI object storage system, though LUMI doesn't provide all the functionality of Allas.
 <!-- END more general version. -->